Julia Gould: Life and career

 She was born in London into a musical family, in 1824 according to official records though historian Kurt Gänzl suggests 1819.
 Her mother, Caroline Gould née Wildman, married Henry James Panormo, the grandson of Sicilian-born luthier Vincenzo Panormo, in 1827, and, as Mme.
 Gould Panormo, became a singing teacher in London in the 1830s.
 Julia's brother, Napoleon Gould (1819–1881), became a well-known musician on guitar, banjo and concertina.
 He moved to New York City in 1848, and performed in minstrel shows, appearing in New York in the 1860s with Christy's Minstrels, Bryant's Minstrels, and others.

-Julia Gould is first known to have performed in 1835, as a soprano singer in an oratorio written by her stepfather.
+Julia Gould was first known to have performed in 1835, as a soprano singer in an oratorio written by her stepfather.
 She toured the country with her stepfather, mother and brother, until her stepfather's death in Kent in 1839.
-In 1841, credited as a pupil of John Barnett, she appeared at the newly-established English Opera House in Michael Balfe's opera Keolanthe, and then in Ambroise Thomas' comic opera The Matrimonial Ladder.
+In 1841, credited as a pupil of John Barnett, she appeared at the newly established English Opera House in Michael Balfe's opera Keolanthe, and then in Ambroise Thomas' comic opera The Matrimonial Ladder.
 Her performance in the latter was praised in The Times as having "a great deal of sprightliness and a certain quaint oddity of manner which was very amusing."
 For the next two years, she performed frequently in London at the English Opera House, the Theatre Royal, Drury Lane, the Princess's Theatre, and elsewhere, but was injured in a fall when performing in Handel's Acis and Galatea.

 She appeared onstage again in 1848, and the following year emigrated to the United States to join her brother.
 For the next four years, she appeared regularly in theatre performances in New York City, as well as in oratorios, concerts, operettas and comedies, sometimes working together with her friend Laura Keene.
 She made her first trip to California in 1853, in the company of actress Catherine Norton Sinclair, and remained there for three years.
 In San Francisco, she sang and performed with various theatre companies, in some cases alongside Laura Keene, Anna Thillon, and Anna Bishop.